-The existing site condition also impacts installation costs.
+In addition to access, existing site conditions affect costs.
 Is the team digging into lawn or rock?
 Do trees need to be transplanted away from the site first?
 Does an existing patio need to be removed?

 Additionally, consider the cost to repair the site after the patio is installed.
-Some contractors may not include grading and seeding, while some others include that basic repair in the cost.
+Quality contractors include grading and seeding in their estimates.

-It is also important not to over-estimate the size of a patio.
+Importantly, you do not want to over-estimate the size of a patio.
 There is no sense in spending money and adding to stormwater runoff if the space won’t be used.
 Conversely, you will always regret installing a patio that is too small.
 So, if you regularly entertain smaller groups, select sizes around 200 square feet.
-For larger groups, at least 400 will feel comfortable.
+For larger groups, you need at least 400 square feet to feel comfortable.